19hours/sg-statutes/Acts/Economic Development Board Act.md

 (f) all moneys received by the Board for services rendered by it or by any practice or process developed by it;

-(g) all moneys, dividends or income received from any transactions made pursuant to the powers conferred on the Board by this Act;
+(g) all moneys, dividends or income received from any transaction made pursuant to the powers conferred on the Board by this Act;

 (h) all other moneys and property lawfully received by the Board for the purposes of the Board; and

 (i) all accumulations of income derived from any such property or money.

-[11/2008 wef 26/05/2008]
+[11/2008]

 ### Borrowing powers